inet-framework/inet/tutorials/queueing/doc/CompoundQueue.rst

 ..
 In this step, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
-The packets are collected at random intervals by an active packet sink (ActivePacketSink).
-The source and the sink is connected by a compound priority queue (ExampleCompoundPriorityQueue) where packets are stored temporarily.
+The packets are collected at random intervals by an active packet sink (:ned:`ActivePacketSink`).
+The source and the sink are connected by a compound priority queue (ExampleCompoundPriorityQueue) where packets are stored temporarily.
-   This queue contains a classifier (:ned:`PacketClassifier`), two queues (:ned:`PacketQueue`), and a priorty scheduler (:ned:`PriorityScheduler`).
+   This queue contains a classifier (:ned:`PacketClassifier`), two queues (:ned:`PacketQueue`), and a priority scheduler (:ned:`PriorityScheduler`).

 In this step, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
 The source is connected